Abhinandan2787/eb3_O.T.S_exp1/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment : Name of the Experiment:WAP that takes two operands and one operator from the user and perform the operation and prints the result by using switch statement.
+Experiment :WAP that takes two operands and one operator from the user and perform the operation and prints the result by using switch statement.

 ### 1. Story Outline: